DaveMcMartin/anki-image2card/README.md

 - [ ] Github Action on release that generates binaries for Windows, macOS, and Linux.
 - [ ] Add local OCR option with Tesseract and make it default
-- [ ] Add dictionary option instead of relying solely on AI and make it default
 - [ ] Add support for multiple images
 - [ ] Add support for Ollama
 - [ ] Give user more control over AI configuration (prompts, etc)